 Featured in The New York Times on The New Yorker’s book blog

-Now in its third printing.
+Now in its fourth printing, 2nd edition.

 Yarn Bombing: The Art of Crochet and Knit Graffiti is the definitive guidebook to covert textile street art.
 This full-color DIY book features 20 kick-ass patterns that range from hanging shoes and knitted picture frames to balaclavas and gauntlets, teaching readers how to create fuzzy adornments for lonely street furniture (more…)